Solid Graphics/Logos

 Glass needs to lay flat without any air gaps.

-against the glass in that spot and it will not engrave correctly if at all.
+Any holes or uneven places in your surface will not push the backer tight against the glass in that spot and it will not engrave correctly if at all.

 I am using a laminated shelf board that was left over from an IKEA project.